-- Initial treatment of early relapsing MS escalation vs early intensive treatment? - What factors are important when selecting disease-modifying therapies?

-• What screening investigations and vaccinations should be considered before starting disease-modifying therapy?
+- Initial treatment of early relapsing MS escalation vs early intensive treatment? - What factors are important when selecting disease-modifying therapies? - What screening investigations and vaccinations should be considered before starting disease-modifying therapy?

 A 19 year old man is recovering from a brainstem relapse with double vision and ataxia.
-Three months ago he had an episode of clumsiness and tremor in the right arm.
+Three months ago he had an episode of clumsiness and weakness in the right arm.
 An MRI of the brain shows three gadolinium-enhancing lesions.

-- What is rapidly evolving severe MS? - How should we select high-efficacy therapies?
+- What is rapidly evolving severe MS? - Selecting high-efficacy therapies?

-A 61 year old woman with MS has noticed gradually worsening fatigue, foot drop in the right leg and bladder problems over the last few years.
-She hasn't had any relapses since starting treatment with dimethyl fumatae in 2014 and her MRI scan has remained stable.
+A 61 year old woman with MS has noticed gradually worsening fatigue, right foot drop in the and bladder problems over the last few years.
+She hasn't had any relapses since starting treatment with dimethyl fumarate in 2014 and her MRI scan has remained stable.
 Her EDSS has worsened from 3.5 to 5.5 the last few years.

-- What are the indications for Siponimod? - How do age and comorbidities influence treatment decisions in MS?
+- What are the indications for siponimod? - How do age and comorbidities influence treatment decisions in MS?

-A 42 year old man with a diagnosis of primary progressive MS asks why he is not treated with a DMT?
+A 42 year old man with a diagnosis of primary progressive MS wants to know why he is not treated with DMT?
 His MS has worsened over the last year and he is only just able to walk 100m unaided (EDSS 5.5).
 His most recent MRI scan shows no new lesions.

-- What is active MS? - What are the risks and benefits of ocrelizumab in patients with PPMS?
+- What is the difference between active and inactive MS? - What are the risks and benefits of ocrelizumab in patients with PPMS?